pinc-h/inversion_sims/README.md

 # README
 To-do:
-- [ ] Change writeFile to find fitness of individuals homozygous for m2, or heterozygous for m2.
+- [ ] Find and group indiv. homozygous and heterozygous for m2.
+Store fitness & count of other del muts
-- [ ] Log add column # of indiv. homozygous and heterozygous, fitness of m2 homozygous and heterozygous
+- [ ] Log add column # of indiv. homozygous and heterozygous for m2, cached fitness of m2 homozygous and heterozygous

-## How to run the simulations (Methods)
+## How to run the simulations
 Run the shell scripts in numerical order.
 See the commented first line for usage.
 Most shell scripts call a SLiM file from `src/sims/`.
 Some additional SLiM scripts for unused scenarios can be found in `bin/sims/`.

-## Results from the simulations (Results)
+## Data analysis pipeline

 ## Interpreting results (Discussion)